HeliosLang/compiler/docs/ir-evalation.md

 The difficult part of this CEK machine is handling recursion because termination conditions will never be met.
 We also don't want to detect recursion prematurely because then some execution-paths might not be taken.

 We can't use the `IRStack` to detect recursion because it acts like a list of scopes.
+Instead we keep track of all active `IRCallExpr`s and their arguments (`IRFuncExpr` can't be used because they can be called within eachother without recursion (eg. multiple boolean `&&` expressions)).